d2l-ai/d2l-en/chapter_preface/index.md

 how to use a given deep learning framework
 (e.g., how to do basic numerical computing with matrices in TensorFlow) or for implementing particular techniques
-(e.g., code snippets for LeNet, AlexNet, ResNets, etc) scattered across various blog posts and GitHub repositories.
+(e.g., code snippets for LeNet, AlexNet, ResNets, etc.) scattered across various blog posts and GitHub repositories.
 However, these examples typically focused on
 *how* to implement a given approach,